NicolasMuras/Evolshroom/README.md

 Compiled in Visual Studio 2017

 Next steps:
-  - In game menu to make a shroom with the parameters: base radius and X, Y position.
+  - In game menu to make a shroom with the parameters: base radius and X, Y position, colors.
   - Show FPS info in game.
-  - Textures
+  - Make possible have multiple shrooms in screen.
-  - Shaders
+  - Implement a hierarchy of shroom classes.